-- CCR Storage in 2021: During the period from December 1, 2020 to December 1, 2021, the Brandywine site received 12,220 tons of CCR material (mostly bottom ash) from the Morgantown Generating Station and 4,328 tons of CCR material (pond solids and bottom ash) from the Chalk Point Generating Station for a total tonnage received of 16,548 tons. - Dust Control: During this reporting period, GenOn implemented the measures described in the Initial CCR Fugitive Dust Control Plan to control all sources of CCR fugitive dust from the existing Phase 2 site.
-This includes, but it not limited to, use of a mobile water truck, use of an onsite wheel wash, stabilization of inactive areas with cover soil and vegetation, and stabilized asphalt and crushed-aggregate road surfaces. - Estimated In-place CCR Volume: The 2020 Annual Inspection Report estimated that the in-place volume of CCR in Phase 2 is approximately 1,369,000 cubic yards of the total 1,468,300 cubic yards capacity of Phase 2.
-A volume calculation prepared for GenOn of the airspace consumed between the 12-26-19 and 12-26-20 aerial flyovers by L.R.
-Kimball calculated 36,260 cubic yards of fill and 27,522 cubic yards of cut (i.e. settlement / regrading) between aerials for a total net fill of 8,738 cubic yards.
-Therefore, as of the 12-26-20 aerial, it is estimated that approximately 1,378,000 cubic yards of the total 1,468,300 cubic yard capacity of Phase 2 has been consumed. - Site Geometry: The exterior side slopes of Phase 2 remain fixed in location; consequently, there has been no change in the overall geometry of Phase 2 during 2021. - Phase 2 Contact Water Drainage and Chimney Drains: The Phase 2A operating area has been properly compacted and graded to promote positive drainage of contact water to the chimney drains and ultimately to the leachate collection piping system at the bottom of the landfill.
+- CCR Storage in 2022: During the period from December 1, 2021 to December 1, 2022, the Brandywine Site received 1,003 tons of pond solids and 8,526 tons of bottom ash from Morgantown Generating Station and 6,818 tons of pond solids from the Chalk Point Generating Station for a total combined tonnage received of 16,347 tons. - Dust Control: During this reporting period, GenOn implemented the measures described in the Initial CCR Fugitive Dust Control Plan to control all sources of CCR fugitive dust from the existing Phase 2 site.
+This includes, but it not limited to, use of a mobile water truck, use of an onsite wheel wash, stabilization of inactive areas with cover soil and vegetation, and stabilized asphalt and crushed-aggregate road surfaces. - Estimated In-place CCR Volume: The total estimated capacity of Phase 2 is 1,468,300 cubic yards.
+As of the January 19, 2022 aerial topography, GenOn's consultant estimated a remaining disposal volume in Phase 2 of 90,000 cubic yards, which does not include the reduction for tonnage received from the date of the topography to current date. - Site Geometry: The exterior side slopes of Phase 2 remain fixed in location; consequently, there has been no change in the overall geometry of Phase 2 during 2022. - Phase 2 Contact Water Drainage and Chimney Drains: The Phase 2A operating area has been properly compacted and graded to promote positive drainage of contact water to the chimney drains and ultimately to the leachate collection piping system at the bottom of the landfill.
 The active chimney drains appear to be functioning properly, and they have been constructed to higher elevations in advance of any future CCR placement. - There do not appear to be any areas in Phase 2A or 2B that represent actual or potential areas of structural weakness of the CCR unit.
 There do not appear to be any existing conditions that are disrupting or have the potential to disrupt the operation or safety of the CCR unit.